Skip To Main Content

 Fax: 507-423-5568

-What is going around the school this week?
+What is going around the school ?

 Students may return to school when they meet all of the following criteria